 Structural movement

 Repair category 1

 Notes Evidence of previous movement was noted in the property, but within the limitations of our inspection, we found no evidence to suggest that the movement appears serious or that there were obvious signs of recent movement having occurred.
 It is our opinion that this evidence would not have an adverse effect on future saleability.
-There are signs of movement both internally and externally.
+Floor slopage is evident within the diningroom.